Thread Brow Lift in Scottsdale, AZ 85260

 Frequently asked questions

 How long does a thread brow lift last?
 Typically around 12 to 18 months.
 Some patients notice fading closer to 9–12 months, while others maintain visible results beyond 18 months — skin quality and facial movement patterns both matter.
 The procedure can be repeated; most of our patients schedule a maintenance treatment annually.
-Maintenance timing varies — some patients return closer to 12 months, others later depending on facial movement patterns.

 Do thread brow lifts actually work?
 Yes — for the right candidate.
 A well-performed PDO brow lift achieves measurable elevation of the eyebrows (typically 2–5 mm in appropriate candidates) and progressive collagen improvement.
 The result is subtler than surgery and not permanent; for surgical-level change, an endoscopic brow lift consultation is the better starting point.